scala/docs.scala-lang/getting-started-sbt-track/testing-scala-with-sbt-in-the-command-line.md

 title: Testing Scala with sbt and ScalaTest in the Command Line
 layout: inner-page-no-masthead
 disqus: true
-previous-page: getting-started-with-scala-and-sbt-in-the-command-line
+previous-page: getting-started-with-scala-and-sbt-on-the-command-line
 ---

 There are multiple libraries and testing methodologies for Scala, but in this tutorial, we'll demonstrate one popular option from the ScalaTest framework called [FunSuite](http://www.scalatest.org/getting_started_with_fun_suite).
-We assume you know [how to create a Scala project with sbt](getting-started-with-scala-and-sbt-in-the-command-line.html).
+We assume you know [how to create a Scala project with sbt](getting-started-with-scala-and-sbt-on-the-command-line.html).

 ## Setup
 1. In the command line, create a new directory somewhere (e.g. `Documents`).